tmcw/github-best-practices/README.md

 There are exceptions, of course - if folks are out of the office, or a PR needs to be merged in a hurry, or something else.
 But the best norm is: author merges.

+### Opinionated: small, fast, single-idea pull requests

+Pull requests are ideally short, don't stay open for longer than a few days, and capture a single idea.
+Gigantic requests aren't easily reviewed and have the tendency to cause chaos when they get merged - causing conflicts for other PRs, making it hard to hunt down the root cause of any new regressions.

+Some ideas are big, so their pull requests can't be that short.
+But at least focus on capturing a single idea.
+PRs shouldn't mix routines like code formatting or cosmetic tweaks with new feature development.
+They shouldn't include a bugfix in one part of the code, and a feature in another.
+If you notice something that you want to do while writing a PR, that doesn't fit into the idea of that PR, open an issue or create a separate PR for it.
+Don't combine multiple ideas into the same chunk of work.

 ## Commits

 ### Opinionated: commit messages should be meaningful